A WELCOME FROM FR. BRYAN OCHS

-On behalf of St. Rose parish in Longview and St. Catherine Mission in Cathlamet, I’d like to thank your interest in our parish and for visiting our website.
+On behalf of St. Rose parish in Longview, St. Catherine Mission in Cathlamet, Immaculate Heart of Mary in Kelso, and St. Mary in Castle Rock.
+I’d like to thank your interest in our parish and for visiting our website.
 I hope you will find the information here helpful.

 The reason our parish is here is to transform the people of Longview into Saints.
 Saints are ordinary people like you who see, think, and live like Jesus.
 We don’t learn to see, think, and live like Jesus the same way we learn a natural skill.
 We learn to see, think, and live like Jesus by receiving the Grace of God.
 In other words, Jesus actually transfers his own spirit into us.
 He fills our heart (our “core”) with the same love that he has for God and for others.

 This is why we pray a prayer called “Mass” on Sundays.
 There are four main parts of the Mass.
 First, we call to mind our sins and ask God to have mercy on us.
 Then we listen to the Word of God in the scriptures, and the priest or deacon explains what they mean and helps us understand how they are applicable to our lives.
 Then we reenact the Lord’s supper like Jesus commands in the Gospels (Luke 22:19-20) and partake of communion, which is the Body and Blood of Jesus (John 6:53).
 Finally, we are sent forth in peace to glorify the Lord with our lives by serving the community and living the words Jesus teaches us.